Melissa MistSinger has been an avid player of "Wizard101" since 2008 when the game was first released.

 Ratatoskr's Spin, Filmed by Nicholas Granlund

 This beautifully animated spell is one that life wizards have coveted for nearly 11 years: a 4-pip attack that hits all enemies.
 A cute squirrel with tribal tattoos and an attitude hops off of a tree reminiscent of the life scion spell, and throws an acorn at your enemies like a frisbee.
 The animators have been working hard on graphics lately, and it can definitely be seen in this spell and the other two Grizzleheim spells.
-Currently it can only be acquired in Grizzleheim lore packs, but it should be available to farm at Loremaster or another boss eventually.
+As of the summer 2020 test realm, all of the Grizzleheim lore spells are craftable, so don't worry if you can't get it from Loremaster.

 Reindeer Knight is an Ice version of Deer Knight that is only available during the Christmas season.
 This spell is way more efficient than Blizzard and is just as sought out as Deer Knight.
 For just one pip more, Reindeer Knight does 5 more damage than Blizzard on its initial hit and also puts a DOT on all enemies, resulting in almost double the damage applied overall.
 The animation has a more cheery feeling than the ominous Deer Knight, with trees decorated with Christmas lights surrounding the battlefield.
 Ice wizards should definitely take the time during December to farm for this spell.